OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Volatility.md

 Using the `malfind` plugin and specifying a process, it outputs memory regions that will be likely used by [[Malware]] to hide, such as:
 - Regions that are marked executable or writeable.
 The permission `PAGE_EXECUTE_READWRITE` is used to both execute and write to the memory, which is sometimes malicious because memory should be segregated into the writing zone and the modifying zone.
+	- Malware can use this to execute code in the memory of another process.
 - Regions that contain code injections, like shellcode or DLLs.
 - Hidden threads or _hooks_ that can be used by malware.
 - It outputs the process ID, its name, the memory regions with their addresses, sizes, flags, and hex dumps.